Josenewmano/CV/README.md

 ## Joseph Newman

 I love working with children.
-After I started collaborating one of my own, I decided to build more things.
+After I started collaborating one of my own, I decided to build other things too.

 Teacher to father to fullstack developer.